wangyu-ustc/USTC_QA_System/README.md

 When did USTC launch Micius? <br>
 When was the 60th anniversary of USTC? <br>
 When was USTC selected as National Double First-class initiative? <br>
+When did USTC set up the first graduate school in China?<br>
+When did President Xi Jinping visited USTC?<br>
+When did former President Jiang visited USTC?<br>
+When didi former President Jiang Zemin inscribed for USTC?<br>
+When was statue of Guo Moruo constructed?<br>
+When did School of Physics Science of USTC founded?<br>
+When did School of Mathematics Science of USTC founded?<br>

 ### Which Question
 Which city was USTC founded in? <br>